 - plants or plant products that have plant passports (issued by a previous supplier)

 - plants or plant products for which your company issues a plant passport, e.g. for growing, replanting, repackaging of seed

 - plant propagating material for vegetables or vegetable plants

 - plant propagating material for fruit and berries or fruit and berry plants

 - markets plants or seed which require a plant passport, via e-commerce or by mail order, regardless of whether your business trades with other businesses or only sells to non-professional end users

-- packs, repacks or labels vegetable or ornamental plants, or if your business is the main responsible agent in Sweden for packaging, labelling, or marketing seeds for ornamental or vegetable plants which the business is marketing under its own brand, such as the main office of a retail chain.
+- packs, repacks or labels seeds of vegetables or ornamental plants, or if your business is the main responsible agent in Sweden for packaging, labelling, or marketing of seeds for vegetable or ornamental plants which the business is marketing under its own brand, such as the main office of a retail chain.

-You do not either have to register your business if you sell seeds of non-woody species of ornamental plants, if you market fewer than 5,000 seeds per variety per year, or if you have an annual turnover from the sale of seed which is lower than 1.5 price base amounts.
+- seeds of non-woody species of ornamental plants, if you only market less than 5,000 seeds per variety and year or if you have an annual turnover from the seed sales that is lower than 1.5 price base amount.